josh-works/josh-works.github.io/_posts/2024-06-04-recommended-reading.md

 Figuring out how to repair the damage isn't trivial.
 To that end, here's some books, about Evangelicalism, whiteness, colonialism, and _the willingness to coerce_.

 It's worth remembering that early american police forces were nothing but deputized [slave patrols](https://en.wikipedia.org/wiki/Slave_patrol).
-Evangelicals usually perceive the police as friendly to them, which means (😬) that evangelicals support slave patrol, and 'patrol energy'.
+Evangelicals usually perceive the police as friendly to them, which means (😬) that evangelicals support slave patrols, and 'patrol energy'.
 It's very perceivable in home environments in ways that land as shocking to those who had alternative experiences.
 Myself and many others often find a 'self-policing inner narrative' or 'the masters gaze' following us around.
 It's worth tying it straight back to the colonial 'tool' of social control, the [conceptual compression]({{ site.baseurl  }}{% link _posts/2021-02-18-driven-by-compression-progress.md %}) is best in that framing.

 When the white, slave-holding population is so vastly outnumbered by their slaves, it takes some creativity and sustained effort to prevent uprisings and rebellions.